 - Three letters of recommendation

-Transcripts - You must have one official transcript from each institution from which you have earned college credit (except the University of Utah); mail directly to the Admissions Office:
+Transcripts - Prior to the admissions deadline: You must have an official transcript from each institution from which you earned college credit uploaded (including the University of Utah) to the online SOPHAS application.

 Three letters of recommendation - Required for each masters applicant; the recommendation letters should come from persons familiar with the applicant's academic and professional capabilities, achievements, work experience and/or personal qualities—not family or friends.
 There is no specific format for these letters.